aspeterman/Greenfield-eCommerce-App/README.md

-This Project is a clone of an E-Commerce site.
+This Project is a mock up of an E-Commerce site.
 Developed with User Story focused tickets.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).